 2.2.1 Data Pre-processing and Quality Check

 There are two issues related to the raw data.
-First, some patients have missing samples.
-For example, one patient can have intact samples at the 2nd and 3rd time points, but completely lost observations on the 1st and the 4th time points.
-It leads to an uneven number of timepoints along the subjects’ longitudinal timeline, which limits the time length that can be traced back by the proposed LSTM network.
-Data imputation is difficult to carry out since those samples have no measurements on all more than 1000 features.
+First, some patients have missing samples at some specific time points.
+For example, one patient can have collected microbiome profiles or samples at the 2nd and 3rd time points, but completely lost the observations on the 1st and the 4th time points.
+It leads to an uneven number of timepoints along the subjects’ longitudinal timeline, which limits the time length that can be traced back by the proposed LSTM network (discussed below).
+Data imputation is difficult to carry out since those samples have no measurements on all more than 1000 OTU features and their outcomes.
 Hence, we delete the subjects whose time series is incomplete.
 Second, some patients have two samples at one time point.
 One is fecal sample and the other one comes from rectal biopsies.
 In such cases, we drop the biopsy sample since the faseces is the major sample type and we want to keep the data as consistent as possible.

 Subsequently, we make the data adaptive to the deep learning models.
 First, we code each multi-class categorical predictor into multiple binary indicators.
 Second, we normalize and standardize the numeric features so that they have the same scale and distribution.
 Unscaled input variables result in a slow or unstable learning process for neural networks and distance-based traditional models.
 Finally, we index the microbial profiles using ‘m.1’ to ‘m.1015’ and rename the remission status and severity level as ‘label1’ and ‘label2’ to improve the conciseness.

-The processed data contains 432 samples from 108 patients.
+The processed data contains 432 samples from 108 patients measured at 4 time points.
 Each sample includes values from 1028 predictors and 2 response labels.
 Therefore, the large P (number of predictors) and small N (sample size) is a characteristic of the data.

 2.2.2 Modelling Strategy